 Lie on your belly, bring the bolster just under your ribs for support.
 Place your elbows on the floor a little forward from the front of the shoulders and place the palms together.
 Try to keep the neck long and a slight engagement in your lower belly.
 In this pose we change the retention of the breath to the inhalation.
 Move your awareness to the heart space and retain the in-breath for a couple of seconds, before letting the exhalation go.

 5. Throat chakra / Vishudha – Supported Fish pose

 Lie on the bolster or a couple of blankets with the top of it just under your shoulder blades and rest your feet on a couple of blocks.
 Your arms, shoulders and head should be on the floor with the rest of the body slightly elevated.
-Keep the attention in the throat, again retaining the breath at the top of the inhalation for a couple of seconds before letting go.
+Keep the attention in the throat, again retaining the breath at the top of the inhalation for a couple of seconds.

 6. Third eye / Ajna – Supported Child’s pose

 Kneel on the floor with your knees apart, toes touching.
 Bring a bolster widthways across the mat and rest your forearms on the bolster.
 Make a fist with your hands and rest your forehead (third eye) on top.
 Inhale with attention between the eyebrows, hold the breath for a couple of seconds and then let it go.

 7. Crown chakra / Sahasrara – Seated meditation